rikniitt/legacy-php-boilerplate/README.md

 ## Configuration

 Local settings are stored in *config/config.file*.
-This file is created by `./phing install`.
+This file is created by `./robo install`.
 Setup your local database credentials and other project settings.
 They can be accessed via Legacy\Application instance method getSetting($key).
-These settings are also used by phing build.xml and helper scripts.

 ## Migrations

 Database migrations are located in *config/migrations*-directory as sql files.
-You can create new migration file with `./phing migration-create`.
-Migrations can be inserted to your database with `./phing migration-run`.
+You can create new migration file with `./robo migration:create`.
+Migrations can be inserted to your database with `./robo migration:run`.

 ## Tests

 Tests are located in *tests*-folder.
-Tests can be executed with `./phing test` or `./vendor/bin/phpunit`.
+Tests can be executed with `./robo test` or `./vendor/bin/phpunit`.

 ## Helper scripts

-  * `./app_console` run PHP REPL with your application bootstrapped.
+  * `./robo app:console` run PHP REPL with your application bootstrapped.
 Access your application via $app variable.
-  * `./db_console` open mysql console.
+  * `./robo db:console` open mysql console.
-  * `./serve [port_number=8000]` start development server (requires php>=5.4.0).
+  * `./robo serve [port_number=8000]` start development server.
-  * `./phing -p` list Phing build targets.
+  * `./robo` list robo tasks.

 ## Frontend dependencies

-Frontend dependencies can be 'published' with `./phing assets-publish`.
+Frontend dependencies can be 'published' with `./robo assets:publish`.
 This will copy bootstrap from *vendor*-dir to *public/assets/vendor*-directory.